EsmeraldaQuintana/MOSTregi/MOSTregi/dev_README.md

 install virtualenv with pip3!
 Not pip.
 Otherwise virtualenv will use python2 as default.

+### BEFORE DEVELOPMENT:
+Start a new virtualenv, make sure you have all required software.
+$ pip install -r requirements.txt
+To get all the dependecies.

 ### TO START:
 Begin the virtual environemnt:
 $ workon MOSTregi